berkantbayraktar/ComputerNetworking-RDT/README.md

 ```
 timedatectl status
 ```
 You don't need to synchronize again.
-We already did.It is enough to do it once.
-After synchronizing,we ran our socket programs on each machine:
+We already did.
+It is enough to do it once.

+After synchronizing, we ran our socket programs on each machine in given order:
 ```
     python destination.py
     python broker.py